-Hamburg airport flights halted over 'hostage' situation
+Hamburg Airport Flights Halted Over 'Hostage' Situation

-The daily Bild newspaper said the man, a 35-year-old Turk, wanted to be allowed to board a plane to Turkey with his daughter, aged four.
+The daily Bild newspaper said the man, a 35-year-old Turk, wanted to be allowed to board a plane to Turkiye with his daughter, aged four.

 "The negotiations are continuing," in Turkish, police said on X, formerly Twitter, nearly 15 hours after a gunman rammed his car through the security area onto the apron where planes are parked on Saturday evening.